-* Supermassive black hole shouldn't exist: But does.
+* Supermassive black hole shouldn't exist: But it does.
 If the big bang theory were true, the black hole at 12.8 billion light years away containing the mass of 12 billion Suns that by the big bang theory, "simply can't exist", shouldn't be there.
 But it is.
 Likewise the mature distant galaxies, distant galaxy clusters, and the superclusters, shouldn't exist by the big bang theory, but they do.
 The black hole that shouldn't exist is described in a 2015 Nature paper, a 2016 Science News "not enough time" report, and in this EuroNews video:

-* Dusty galaxy shouldn't exist: But does.
+* Dusty galaxy shouldn't exist: But it does.
 In March 2015, phys.org reported, of a newly found galaxy apparently 13 billion light years away, "Expected to look like a newly formed system, the galaxy surprised the observers with its rich chemical complexity and abundance of interstellar dust."
 On this galaxy A1689-zD1, National Geographic quotes University of Arizona's Daniel Marrone, an "expert on galaxy formation" saying, "Last week, we learned of an incredibly massive black hole in the early universe.
 Now we have this average galaxy with significant amounts of dust.
 We've had this cartoon picture of the early universe, but it's clear that we really don't know what's going on."
 The big bang theory maintains that the universe started out with no "metals" and no dust at all, but almost only hydrogen and helium.
 So this expert on galaxy formation sounds just like one of the world's leading experts on the nebula hypothesis, Caltech's Mike Brown who manages NASA's exoplanet database, who said in 2013 that our theory of planet formation is, "clearly, thoroughly wrong."